 Choosing the Right Installer

-The installer you choose can make a big difference in how long your solar panels last.
-Opt for a reputable company with a track record of quality installations.
+The installer you select can have a major impact on how long your solar panels will last.
+Choose a well-known company with a long history of experience and good installations.

-A good installer will not only ensure your panels are set up correctly but also provide guidance on maintaining your system.
-They should offer a solid labor warranty and be available for any follow-up services you might need.
+A good installer will not just get your panels set up correctly, but will also give you an idea on how to maintain your system.
+They should provide a strong labor warranty, and remain available to you for any follow-up service.

 - Research installers thoroughly.